KapilanoDEV/IIB_ACEDocumentation/docs/esql.md

 # Local, UDP (AKA External) & shared variables

 Local variable scope is within the Compute node.
-UDP scope is throughout the message flow.
+UDP (User-defined properties) scope is throughout the message flow.
 Shared scope is through the execution group AKA the Integration Server even if the message flow completes.
 When the next transaction starts the shared variable is available.